 John was exiled on Patmos for eighteen months.
 During that time he was given the visions that became The Revelation to John, the last book in the New Testament.
 Domitian’s paranoia ended with a successful assassination conspiracy and the Senate proclaiming Nerva the new emperor.
 One of Nerva’s first acts was to pardon the exiles and permit them to come home.
 It would be another two centuries before the Roman emperor accepted Christ Jesus.

 This story is adapted from an old legend.
-Many years ago I read that St. John had tortured by being boiled in oil, but that he survived.
+Many years ago I read that St. John had been tortured by being boiled in oil, but that he survived.